inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 The TSN specific network node :ned:`TsnDevice` and :ned:`TsnSwitch` have a special parameter called :par:`hasStreamRedundancy` which can be used to enable frame replication in the network node architecture.
-Of course, these modules can also be put in place in the usual ways.
+Of course, these modules can also be used in other ways.

 .. _ug:sec:tsn:framepreemption: